lsst-sqre/sqr-000/index.rst

 We document our code in software docs (the platform for which is being re-imagined by SQuaRE).
 We describe the design and architecture of the DM subsystem in change-controlled design documents.
 We publish articles in journals and conference proceedings where appropriate.
-Finally, we have several Confluence wikis that traditionally served as a catch-all for DM documentation.
+Finally, we have several Confluence_ wikis that traditionally served as a catch-all for DM documentation.
 Despite this array of platforms, a use case was still unserved and this technote platform was conceived to meet that need.

 In SQuaRE, the Science Quality and Reliability Engineering group, we realized that we often wanted to write stand-alone documents to describe our work.
 These documents didn't fit the conversational nature of `Community forum`_ topics, nor did they qualify for DM's change-controlled design document series, or fit into academic journals or the arXiv_.
-Traditionally, Confluence was meant to fill this niche, and indeed, the wikis are well used by DM.
+Traditionally, Confluence_ was meant to fill this niche, and indeed, the wikis are well used by DM.
 In practice, however, wikis have served DM poorly.
-Confluence pages are hard to find and discover.
+For readers, Confluence pages are hard to find and discover.
-The editing and version control experience is also clumsy from the perspective of DM developers used to working on GitHub.
+For authors, the editing and version control experience is also clumsy from the perspective of DM developers used to working on GitHub_.

-In the fall of 2015, we experimented with moving several DM design documents from Word documents stored on Docushare to documents that are written in `reStructuredText`_, built with `Sphinx`_, hosted on GitHub, and deployed to the web with `Read the Docs`_.
+In the fall of 2015, we experimented with moving several DM design documents from Word documents stored on Docushare_ to documents that are written in reStructuredText_, built with Sphinx_, hosted on GitHub_, and deployed to the web with `Read the Docs`_.
 The impetus behind the transition was that documents written in plain text and hosted on GitHub were far more likely to be kept up-to-date by DM developers.

-Technotes were thus built on the same technology stack as the reStructuredText-based design documents, but re-purposed for general use by DM team members.\ [#]_
+Technotes were thus built on the same technology stack as the reStructuredText_-based design documents, but re-purposed for general use by DM team members.\ [#]_

-.. [#] In fact, this technote applies equally to describing the new reStructuredText-based design document platform as it does the technote platform.
-The only meaningful difference is that design documents must be approved by a control board, and are ultimately deposited in LSST's Docushare.
+.. [#] In fact, this technote applies equally to describing the new reStructuredText_-based design document platform as it does the technote platform.
+The only meaningful difference is that design documents must be approved by a control board, and are ultimately deposited in LSST's Docushare_.

 Some of the possible applications for technotes are: